pawelgrzybek/pawelgrzybek.com/content/posts/2020-08-18-fetch-most-recent-posts-to-your-github-profile-page-using-github-workflow-and-node-js.md

 ## Do it and share it!

-Hopefully, you like this quick idea for a quick GitHub workflow.
-Feel free to check the [source code](https://github.com/pawelgrzybek/pawelgrzybek/) for live example implemented on this post.
-Code above isn't perfect so please don't leave comments like "Ej dude, you should use XYZ for this one".
+Hopefully you like this simple idea for a quick GitHub workflow.
+Feel free to check the [source code](https://github.com/pawelgrzybek/pawelgrzybek/) for the live example implemented on this post.
+The code above isn't perfect so please don't leave comments like "Eh dude, you should use XYZ for this one".
 It works and it is all that's needed.
 Have a great day and keep on coding 👩‍💻👨‍💻